 Kirk’s Wine Bar

 A few blocks west of its City Wine Shop sibling, Kirk’s Wine Bar inhabits an historic corner building with a classic continental bistro feel.
 Swing past for a croque-monsieur on your way into the office, or drop by after work for house made charcuterie and a glass of syrah.
-Its motto is “In vino veritas”, Latin for “in wine, truth”, and we’ll drink to that.
+Its motto is “in vino veritas”, Latin for “in wine, truth”, and we’ll drink to that.

 Willows and Wine

 Put your phone away and settle in for some analogue good times with your pals at Willows and Wine.
-Solo missions are also well catered for, as W&W offer both board games and a well stocked bookshelf with titles available to buy.
+Solo missions are also well catered for, as they offer both board games and a well stocked bookshelf with titles available to buy.
 Book clubs are a regular at this place.
 The wine list is tightly edited so you don’t need to spend ages working out what to drink, and the menu is either meat or cheese.
 You can also order in delivery from menus behind the bar.
 Just delightful.

 Jimmy Watsons hails from a bygone era and has been keeping punters happy since it opened on Lygon Street in the 1930s.
 Enter from the rear Jimmy Watsons Lane to discover the Wolf’s Lair & Drinking Haus & Tree Tops, an intimate bohemian upstairs bar and outdoor rooftop.
 Sharing plates and pizzas are the go here.
 Or try the Thin Red Line, a velvety enclave with booths for your crew of besties.